This is a sponsored post.

-I scored the DVD and a Rocket on my last shopping trip to Target.
+I scored the DVD and a Rocket on my last shopping trip.
 A Dancing Baby Groot, however, wasn’t to be.
 So what’s a crafty girl to do?
 Obviously she’s going to make one herself.

 I started with a wooden dowel and used floral wire to create arms in the shape that I wanted.
 Any wire will do.
 Even a pipe cleaner.
 You just want something to help hold the form of the arms for adding clay.